laceywash31700/laceywash31700/README.md

 <h3 align="center">👨🏿‍💻 My Tech Journey</h3>

- This coding journey of mine began out of necessity – to support my sick mother and escape poverty.
+ This software development journey of mine began out of necessity – to support my sick mother and escape poverty.
 Fueled by determination, I embraced coding through an intensive software development program thanks to a full-ride scholarship.
 Mastering algorithms and creative problem-solving became my passion and to be honest really fun and frustrating.

  My background as a pharmacy tech instilled customer service expertise and empathy for others, enhancing my software development skills.
 My mother's health challenges inspired my resilience and adaptability, driving me to leverage technology for a better life for all no matter the ability.
 I Learned am a dedicated problem solver, eager to contribute my unique perspective and skills. currently I'm enrolled in [Code Fellows](https://www.codefellows.org/), scheduled to graduate December,14,2023 and I can't wait to use my skills to help change the world using tech.